learn-co-curriculum/react-hooks-props-destructuring/README.md

 the component that is responsible for rendering the movie information and poster to handle missing data.

-## Summary
+## Conclusion

 By using **destructuring** in our components, we can make the returned JSX elements easier to read, because we don't need to reference `props.whatever` everywhere.

 Destructuring also makes it easier to tell what props a component expects, since we can just look at the destructured parameters instead of reading through the whole component and looking for references to the props object.

 When we use destructuring, we can provide a **default value** for any prop keys we want, so that if the component doesn't receive those props from its parents,